falkr/ttm4175/pages/prep-iot-http-json.md

 # WWW -- The World Wide Web

-Many people do not distinguish between the *Internet* and the *World Wide Web*.[^1] The two are, however, quite different: The *Internet*, as you have learned by now, is a system of interconnected computer networks that communicate via IP and enable services like email, video streaming, or internet telephony.
-It also enables the World Wide Web, which is a collection of documents that you can access from specific servers.
+Many people do not distinguish between the *Internet* and the *World Wide Web*.
+The two are, however, quite different: The *Internet*, as you have learned by now, is a system of interconnected computer networks that communicate via IP and enable services like email, video streaming, or internet telephony.
+It also enables the *World Wide Web*, which is a collection of documents that you can access from specific servers.